Suraj1719/Blog-Generator-Engine/README.md

-This is a Blog Generating Engine which can take users request topic and give a blog on that.
+This is a Blog Generating Engine that can take users' request topics and give a blog on that.

-Build SetUp
+Build Setup